day01/quant-opts/docs/baseline.md

-# quant-opts – Baseline (legacy Black-Scholes implementation)
+# quant-opts – Baseline

-These measurements were taken against the original `Inputs`-based API before the refactor to `core` + `BlackScholes` model.
-They serve as reference values for numerical correctness and performance when validating the new architecture.

 ## Numerical baselines

-All values below are from `src/bin/bs_baseline.rs` executed against the legacy API in `release` mode.
+All values below are computed with the current `BlackScholes` model and the parameters shown.
+They serve as fixed numerical references when validating future changes.

-### Pricing (`Inputs::calc_price` / `Inputs::calc_rational_price`)
+### Pricing (`BlackScholes::price` / `BlackScholes::rational_price`)

 - `call_otm`
   - `price` = `0.0376589547`